evmcnb/quartz/content/Pearls/Neonate sepsis.md

 	- Antibiotics can be ceased at 48 hours in neonates who have a CRP of <10 and a negative culture at hour 0 and 48
 - Maintain adequate oxygenation status
 - Maintain normal fluid and electrolyte status - severely ill neonates may require volume +/- pressors. **Daily body weight measurements**
-- Prevention and management of hypoglycaemia & metabolic acidosis
+- Prevention and management of [[Pearls/Neonatal hypoglycaemia]] & metabolic acidosis